Interview with Tania Pryputniewicz

 The potentiality of Blogging is still to be fully realised.
 Have you read Potentiate Using Blogger and learned about the creative transformation that can take place within a team blogging environment?

 The Wild Garden was an Advent Calendar created by Heather Blakey in 2007.
-Click on each stepping stone to see what was happening online back in 2007.
-The landscape has changed but the potential remains.
+Click on each stepping stone to see what was happening online in 2007.
 Consider joining one of Heather's blogging classes and discover, first hand, the transformative powers of this medium.

 Chris Dunmire of Creativity Portal Writes